 Owner of Everybody Fights

-In 2013 George Foreman III opened up The Club in Boston to help share his methodologies.
+In 2013, George Foreman III opened up The Club in Boston to help share his methodologies.
 Foreman III finished his boxing career with a perfect record of 16-0 back in 2012, and continues to train to this day.
-Foreman III’s gym EverybodyFights has expanded since then to include a dozen locations across seven states.
+Foreman III’s gym EverybodyFights has expanded since then to include several locations in multiple states — and of course these days there's an at-home program, too.

 “The key to a great workout at home is to have the ability and space,” Foreman III says.
 “Treat it like a gym: buy a great mat, maybe set up a rubber floor.
 A big part of the being consistent and enjoying a workout is the atmosphere.”